ezzabuzaid/blog/src/content/blog/rxjs-typeahead.md

 The result is represented by the generic type `Out` which is the type of the result returned by the `loadFn` function.

+## Scenario 1: Typical Typeahead

+_Note: Valid search term is a search term that have been still for a certain amount of time (debounceTime) and satisfies the minimum length (e.g. at least 3 char)._

+- The user types valid search term and the request is sent.
+- The user types a new valid search term before the current request is finished, the current request is canceled and a new one is sent with the new search term.
+- The user types a valid search term then before the debounce time is up, the user reverts back to the previous search term, no request is sent.

 ```ts
 return source.pipe(
   debounceTime(options.debounceTime),